I’ve heard a lot of opinions about API design. This is great—I love opinions.

 I finally put this in a gist because the WordPress html editor kept deleting my XML tags.
 Curses!

 That’s a request body.
-Those, , et cetera tags are the XML part.
+Those words in pointy brackets are the XML part.

 This equivalent REST request shows the same body information formatted as JSON: